sapieneptus/card_dealer/README.md

 http://www.pagat.com/poker/variants/5stud.html and http://en.wikipedia.org/wiki/Texas_hold_%27em
 respectively.

-The game allows you to
+The app allows you to
   - Start a new game (of either variety)
   - Deal the next round for the current game

-The game does not
+The app does not
   - Evaluate player hands
   - Determine a winner
   - Handle the individual steps within a round (e.g., the 'flop', 'turn', and 'river' for Texas Hold'em)